laynemag/HomeGymDIY/handles/README.md

 ### 🔧 Specifications

-- Designed for laser cutting from 0.187"–0.250" steel or stainless; confirm exact thickness from the STEP before ordering
+- Designed for 3D printing; confirm exact thickness from the STEP before ordering/printing
-- Add tumble/deburr plus powder coat or Cerakote for grip comfort
-- Tapping/hardware requirements are called out in the CAD; size holes to match your preferred swivel hooks or carabiners
+- You may update the size holes in the STEP files to match your preferred swivel hooks or carabiners
-- Recommend using PETG for 3D printing, **Need 4 total printed, two each handle**
+- Recommend using PETG for 3D printing, **Need 4 total printed, two each handle** (print 4 of the larger STEP *OR* 4 of the smaller STEP file)

 ### 📝 Notes

-- Two STEP files mirror each other so you can build left/right handles
+- Two STEP files are available, depending on whether you plan to utilize/protect one or all attachment holes
-- Consider pairing with Prime-style rubber grips or powder-coated steel tubes for the palm surface
-- If cutting through SendCutSend, include bend/tap services only if you update the STEP to match their specs; current files are flat patterns
 - ![McMaster Carr Hardware](mech6/mcmastercarr-hardware-forza-hanldes.jpg)
   - https://www.mcmaster.com/catalog/131/3736/93441A441
   - https://www.mcmaster.com/products/98002a301/